TEKS4430/Spring-2026_project/README.md

-# Group Project – Autonomous Cyber-Physical System
+# Group Project – Autonomous cyber-physical system

 During the course, students will complete a group project in which each group designs and develops an autonomous cyber-physical system for a process of their choice.
 The process may relate to, for example, industry, logistics, transportation, service robotics, environmental monitoring, or another application area.
 Groups are free to choose both the application domain and the solution they wish to implement.